oneapi-src/level-zero-spec/scripts/core/PROG.md

 3. **cl_command_queue** - an OpenCL command queue object

 ${"##"} cl_mem
-OpenCL buffer objects may be registered for use as an ${Xx} device memory allocation.
+OpenCL buffer objects may be registered for use as an ${OneApi} device memory allocation.
-Registering an OpenCL buffer object with ${Xx} merely obtains a pointer to the underlying device memory allocation and does not alter the lifetime of the device memory underlying the OpenCL buffer object.
+Registering an OpenCL buffer object with ${OneApi} merely obtains a pointer to the underlying device memory allocation and does not alter the lifetime of the device memory underlying the OpenCL buffer object.
-Freeing the ${Xx} device memory allocation effectively "un-registers" the allocation from ${Xx}, and should be performed before the OpenCL buffer object is destroyed.
+Freeing the ${OneApi} device memory allocation effectively "un-registers" the allocation from ${OneApi}, and should be performed before the OpenCL buffer object is destroyed.
-Using the ${Xx} device memory allocation after destroying its associated OpenCL buffer object will result in undefined behavior.
+Using the ${OneApi} device memory allocation after destroying its associated OpenCL buffer object will result in undefined behavior.

-Applications are responsible for enforcing memory consistency for shared buffer objects using existing OpenCL and/or ${Xx} APIs.
+Applications are responsible for enforcing memory consistency for shared buffer objects using existing OpenCL and/or ${OneApi} APIs.

 ${"##"} cl_program
-${Xx} modules are always in a compiled state and therefore prior to retrieving an ::${x}_module_handle_t from a cl_program the caller must ensure the cl_program is compiled and linked.
+${OneApi} modules are always in a compiled state and therefore prior to retrieving an ::${x}_module_handle_t from a cl_program the caller must ensure the cl_program is compiled and linked.

 ${"##"} cl_command_queue
-Sharing OpenCL command queues provide opportunities to minimize transition costs when submitting work from an OpenCL queue followed by submitting work to ${Xx} command queue and vice-versa.
-Enqueuing ${Xx} command lists to ${Xx} command queues are immediately submitted to the device.
+Sharing OpenCL command queues provide opportunities to minimize transition costs when submitting work from an OpenCL queue followed by submitting work to ${OneApi} command queue and vice-versa.
+Enqueuing ${OneApi} command lists to ${OneApi} command queues are immediately submitted to the device.
 OpenCL implementations, however, may not necessarily submit tasks to the device unless forced by explicit OpenCL API such as clFlush or clFinish.
-To minimize overhead between sharing command queues, applications must explicitly submit OpenCL command queues using clFlush, clFinish or similar operations prior to enqueuing an ${Xx} command list.
+To minimize overhead between sharing command queues, applications must explicitly submit OpenCL command queues using clFlush, clFinish or similar operations prior to enqueuing an ${OneApi} command list.
 Failing to explicitly submit device work may result in undefined behavior.

 Sharing an OpenCL command queue doesn't alter the lifetime of the API object.
 It provides knowledge for the driver to potentially reuse some internal resources which may have noticeable overhead when switching the resources.

-Memory contents as reflected by any caching schemes will be consistent such that, for example, a memory write in an OpenCL command queue can be read by a subsequent ${Xx} command list without any special application action.
+Memory contents as reflected by any caching schemes will be consistent such that, for example, a memory write in an OpenCL command queue can be read by a subsequent ${OneApi} command list without any special application action.
 The cost to ensure memory consistency may be implementation dependent.
 The performance of sharing command queues will be no worse than an application submitting work to OpenCL, calling clFinish followed by submitting an
 ::${x} command list.
 In most cases, command queue sharing may be much more efficient.

 ${"#"} <a name="ipc">Inter-Process Communication</a>
-The ${Xx} Inter-Process Communication (IPC) APIs allow device memory allocations to be used across processes.
+The ${OneApi} Inter-Process Communication (IPC) APIs allow device memory allocations to be used across processes.
 The following code examples demonstrate how to use the IPC APIs:

 1. First, the allocation is made, packaged, and sent on the sending process: